4 sports leadership lessons every manager should know

 And whether the goal is an Olympic medal, a tennis Grand Slam title or topping the sales leaderboard, everyone involved needs to believe it is possible to achieve it.

+“We have to believe in something to be able to fully put our intention and commitment into the change we need to move forward,” says Royo.
 “In today's organizations undergoing unprecedented changes, we are continually subjected to new realities — many of them difficult to manage.
 The ability that each manager has to address changes in a positive way and get the best out of their teams will undoubtedly be a predictor of their organization’s survival.”

 - Compartir en Twitter